 Australia has some fabulous wildlife parks and they’re a great place for visitors to see the diverse range of unique Australian wildlife.
 What is extra special though is the opportunity to see the animals wild and in their natural surroundings.
-Sometimes it’s a matter of luck and of course it will depend where in Australia you plan to visit.
+Sometimes it’s a matter of luck and of course, it will depend on where in Australia you plan to visit.
 While there is no such thing as a guaranteed wild sighting you can be pretty sure of seeing kangaroos on the Gold Coast in Queensland if you know where and when to go.

 You don’t even need to drive all the way into the hinterland.
-In our experience you’ll see even more kangaroos and wallabies at this secret location just 15 kilometres from the bustling Surfers Paradise esplanade than you will in the rainforest.
+In our experience, you’ll see even more kangaroos and wallabies at this secret location just 15 kilometres from the bustling Surfers Paradise esplanade than you will in the rainforest.